gabrielsc1998/mba-fullcycle/DDD/README.md

     - DDD is contextual, so, there so many different contexts (domains - spheres of knowledge) and each one has its own language;
     - The language used in the domain should be the same used in the code and in the documentation;

+- Strategical Design:

     - Bounded Context:
         - A bounded context is a space that has its own language (ubiquitous language) and models;
         - It's a space in a big and complex "problem" that have things in common and cover an area of ​​knowledge;
         - Bounded contexts have a loose coupling;

     - Domain:
         - Is a sphere of knowledge;
         - Is a space of a problem;

     - Subdomain:
         - Is a part of a domain;
         - Is a space of a problem;

         - Types of subdomain:
             - Core Domain:
                 - is a subdomain that has primary importance for the organization;
                 - must be implemented perfectly, as it provides a business advantage;
             - Supporting Domain:
                 - important aspects of the business, but not the core;
                 - suports the core domain;
             - Generic Domain:
                 - is a subdomain that has no strategic importance for the organization;

     - Context Mapping:
     - Is a technique to map the bounded contexts and their relationships;
     - Types of relationships:
         - Partnership: